serpaulus/Predicting_the_Final_Home_Price/README.md

 ### The Data

-The data was obtained from a active Kaggle challenge to predict the final price of homes in the city of Ames, Iowa, and consists of:
+Project data was obtained from a active Kaggle challenge to predict the final price of homes in the city of Ames, Iowa, and consists of:

    - [Test data set](https://github.com/serpaulus/Final_Project/blob/main/Data_Sets/test.csv)